More sports keep kids out of court

 Mr Kerr has been in discussions with Greater Dandenong Council on the topic and is set to attend an upcoming council meeting to raise questions and concerns as they are six months away from their lease’s expiry at Hoops 24/7.

-He says he has met with the Sports Minister who have told them, “to go through Basketball Victoria.”
+He says he has previously met with the Sports Minister Martin Pakula who advised that all basketball funding is “to go through Basketball Victoria.”

+Red Roo Sports is a rare privately owned facility model that provides an alternative pathway for an up and coming student athletes.

 “We’re a model that competes with them and that’s the biggest reason there are a lot of people that don’t want us to survive in the marketplace.